AelinGalathynnius/sql-data-warehouse-analytics/README.md

 <img width="1536" height="1024" alt=" Image 17 de fev  de 2026, 05_58_52" src="https://github.com/user-attachments/assets/9aa2fc09-5784-43a7-b612-9b6f7b5a1325" />

 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: Data Architecture

-Bronze Layer: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
-Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.
-📖 Project Overview
-This project involves:

-Take this github documentation and make it simpler: Data Warehouse and Analytics Project Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

-🏗️ Data Architecture
-The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: Data Architecture